AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_android.md

 - Supports custom chat room attributes.
 - Adds the `setAreaCode` method to restrict the scope of accessible edge nodes.
 - Adds the `getJoinedGroupsFromServer` method to allow you to get the number of members in a group and your group role when getting the groups that you have joined.

-#### Improvements

-Optimized communication protocols to reduce the data volume.

 #### Bugs fixed